This post contains affiliate links.

 |Sealed 12v Battery Interstate 12v Sealed Lead Acid BatteryWire StrippersMulWark 8” Heavy Duty Wire Strippers12v WireTyumen 18 Gauge Wire12v Fuse HolderMuhize In-Line Fuse Holders30 amp FuseFymuSing FusesTwist-on Wire ConnectorsEFIXTK Wire ConnectorsBattery Quick ConnectsHYCLAT 2-4 Gauge Battery Quick Disconnectors|

 If you are interested in purchasing a Power Wheels vehicle, visit the Fisher-Price website for the best deals available.

-In this article, we set out to determine whether or not you can use a 12v battery in 6v power wheels.
+In this article, I set out to determine whether or not you can use a 12v battery in 6v power wheels.

 The answer is yes, but modification is required.

 First, remove the stock battery's plug and attach the white wire to an inline fuse holder with a 30amp fuse.
 Next, attach the black plug wire to a separate wire.
 Fit both ends with a 12v battery disconnect, and you're done.